nkrumahsamuel665-bit/airbnb-clone-project/README.md

 - *React* – Frontend library for building a user-friendly and interactive interface.
 - *Docker* – Used for containerization and easy deployment.
 - *Git & GitHub* – For version control and collaboration.

+  ## Feature Breakdown

+### 1. User Management
+Handles user registration, login, and profile management.
+This feature ensures secure authentication and allows users to manage their personal information.

+### 3. Booking System
+Allow guests to search for properties, check availability, and make reservations.
+It connects users with hosts and manages booking confirmations.

+### 2. Property Management
+Enable hosts to list, update, and manage their properties.
+This feature ensures accurate property details, pricing, and availability for guests.

+### 4. Reviews & Ratings
+Allow guests leave reviews and ratings for properties they have booked.
+This feature builds trust and helps future guests make informed choices.

+### 5. Payment Integration
+Supports secure processing of payments between guests and hosts.
+It ensures smooth financial transactions and booking confirmations.